 3) You can’t afford it now

-If you’ve been wanting to own a high-end or exotic car, you may not want to wait until you have the cash to pay in full so you can scratch that emotional itch.
+If you’ve wanted to own a high-end or exotic car, you may not want to wait until you have the cash to pay in full so you can scratch that emotional itch.
 This is no different than someone getting a conventional auto loan for a family car that he or she can’t afford up front.

 3 main cons of taking out a 144-month auto loan